cas-bioinf/rboAnalyzer/readme.md

 Optional (some prediction methods are not available without):
 - UNAFold >= 3.8 [link](http://unafold.rna.albany.edu/?q=DINAMelt/software)

 Clone or download this repository, unpack it if needed.
-Go to root folder and run
+Go to directory with the source code for the rboAnalyzer and run

 ```shell
 python3 setup.py install